Solomon R. Guggenheim Museum: 1990s

-To finance the renovation and new acquisitions, the foundation sold works by Kandinsky, Chagall, and Modigliani, raising $47 million.
+To finance the renovation and new acquisitions, the foundation sold works by Kandinsky, Chagall and Modigliani, raising $47 million.
 This move was controversial, drawing considerable criticism for trading masters for "trendy" latecomers.
 In The New York Times, critic Michael Kimmelman wrote that the sales "stretched the accepted rules of deaccessioning further than many American institutions have been willing to do."
-Krens defended the action as consistent with the museum's principles by expanding its international collection and building its "postwar collection to the strength of our pre-war holdings", and he noted that museums regularly conduct such sales.
+Krens defended the action as consistent with the museum's principles by expanding its international collection and building its "postwar collection to the strength of our pre-war holdings", and noted that museums regularly conduct such sales.
 He also expanded the foundation's international presence by opening museums abroad.

 Krens was also criticized for his businesslike style and perceived populism and commercialization.
 One writer commented, "Krens has been both praised and vilified for turning what was once a small New York institution into a worldwide brand, creating the first truly multinational arts institution. ...
 Krens transformed the Guggenheim into one of the best-known brand names in the arts."
-The museum cut back its operating hours in 1994; this resulted in a 25 percent decline in annual attendance, even as the city's other art museums saw increased attendance.
+The museum cut back its operating hours in 1994, causing a 25 percent decline in annual attendance, even as the city's other art museums saw increased attendance.

 Samuel J. LeFrak announced in December 1993 that he would donate $10 million, the largest cash donation in the museum's history, with the Fifth Avenue building to be renamed for him and his wife.
 The next month, Ronald O. Perelman announced that he would also donate $10 million.
 The New York City Landmarks Preservation Commission (LPC), which had designated the building as a landmark, repeatedly refused to allow officials to place a sign with LeFrak's name outside the building.
 Consequently, LeFrak rescinded $8 million of his donation.
 Peter B. Lewis donated $10 million in 1995 for the restoration of the museum's auditorium, which was renamed the Peter B. Lewis Theater after the project was completed the next year.
 Lewis donated an additional $50 million in 1998, and several other trustees, including Perelman, increased their donations.